smontanari/smocker/README.md

 ```

 ### Load asynchronously (AMD)
-You can load smocker dynamically into your script through *RequireJS*.
+Alternatively we can load smocker dynamically into our javascript application using [*RequireJS*](http://requirejs.org/).

 ```javascript
 define(['smocker'] , function (sm) {